mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 \FloatBarrier

-### Training on ISADetect and BuildCross, testing on CpuRec
+### Training on ISAdetect and BuildCross, testing on CpuRec

 \autoref{table:combined-endianness-results} shows classification performance for every model/\ac{ISA} combination.

 \small

-Table: Endianness classification performance when training on the ISADetect and BuildCross datasets, and testing on the CpuRec dataset. \label{table:combined-endianness-results}
+Table: Endianness classification performance when training on the ISAdetect and BuildCross datasets, and testing on the CpuRec dataset. \label{table:combined-endianness-results}

 | Architecture |        Simple1d |      Simple1d-E |        Simple2d |      Simple2d-E |        ResNet50 |      ResNet50-E |
 | ------------ | --------------: | --------------: | --------------: | --------------: | --------------: | --------------: |